aeternity/tutorials/owning-a-smart-contract.md

 It is pretty easy to add access-restriction to your contract methods.
 In a few simple steps you can have administrative layer functionality.
 What are some use-cases for you to use it?
 Feel free to get in touch with us with your ideas!

-*The æternity team will keep this tutorial updated with news.
-If you encounter any problems please contact us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).*
+The æternity team will keep this tutorial updated with news.
+If you encounter any problems please contact us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).

 ## Full code

-contracts/Restricted.aes
+`contracts/Restricted.aes`:

 ```javascript=
 contract Restricted =